Please note: some of this content is time sensitive and may be subject to future updates and changes.

 Some Awards have recently been varied by the Fair Work Commission to allow greater power for employers to reduce hours (including the Nurses Award 2010, Aged Care Award 2010 and the Health Professionals and Support Services Award 2010).

 Stand Down of Employees

 The bar before employees can be legally stood down under the Fair Work Act 2019 (Cth) (‘the Act’) is justifiably high and should be seen as the ‘last resort’ option.
-However, the recent Job Keeper subsidy announced by the Federal Government has made this option arguably more palatable than redundancy as it ensures the employee’s tenure remains unsevered with the organisation.
+However, various Job-Keeper-like financial stimulus initiatives provided by the Government have made this option arguably more palatable than redundancy as these have aimed to ensure the employee’s tenure remains unsevered with the organisation.

 Section 524 of the Act permits an employer to stand down an employee without pay during a period in which the employee cannot be ‘usefully’ employed.
 If there is a stand down provision in an Enterprise Agreement or Contract of Employment, the employer is required to abide by this.
 For example, an employer may be required to consult with the employees that they are considering standing down with respect to the current situation.